Michele G. Miller, L.C.S.W.

 See other therapists in Salt Lake City, UT.

-I became a clinical social worker because I know what it's like to feel anxious, sad, insecure, stuck, lonely, etc. and not have anyone who helped me feel better.
-When we feel like that, whether it's a crisis and mainly due to current traumatic circumstances, or something you've struggled with for a long time, it's important to have someone to talk to who will listen without judgment or criticism, who helps us feel understood, to validate what we're experiencing and to help us have hope.
+I became a clinical social worker because I have always been a sensitive person who cares about people and I want to try to help when they're not OK. l know what it's like to see people be happy and I want to help if I can.
+Since childhood I've known what it's like to feel anxious, sad, insecure, stuck, lonely, etc. and to not have anyone who knew how to help me feel better.
+Talking helps, when it's with someone you totally trust.
+Being listened to helps too, as long as it's without judgement or pushing their own agenda, who helps you feel understood, to validate what we're experiencing and to help us have hope.
 Being able to help people feel like they're not alone, that there is hope, inform them of options they may not have ever thought of, etc. is why I love being a therapist.
 A lot of people come into therapy thinking they are 'crazy' or weird.
 I reassure them that is not the case, far from it; that they are brave and smart to seek help for their problems.
 I focus on positive/healthy vs. unhealthy/dysfunctional behaviors, thoughts and feelings.
 Much of what is considered 'normal' is common but very unhealthy.

 I treat each person as an individual and with unconditional regard, which I learned my first day of graduate school.
 Talking is therapeutic.
 So is laughter, aerobic exercise, journaling, music, etc. I consider it a privilege to be entrusted with my client's most personal, private feelings and thoughts.
 I disclose enough so they know I'm a real person, not someone to idolize or someone who has all the answers.
 I help them feel safe and as they feel more and more trust we can go to not just what is causing them pain, anxiety, anger, etc. now; but as they progress and are ready to, we visit the past traumatic events that caused those feelings.
 Then the client can process them, re-frame the experience, express the emotions they've buried and couldn't show at the time.
 Then they start to recover from their grief.